ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 >The assignments for tbytes and t use the Go ":=" operator, which creates a new variable without a previous declaration and with an inferred type.
 For clarity with the newly-dynamic threshold, I changed the declaration of the threshold from a constant to a variable, assigning it from the JSON property, if it exists.
 Since the variable is predeclared, the ":=" is changed to "=" in the assignment.
 The compiler actually found the error where I left in the ":=" originally because it is pretty subtle difference.
 This is a good use of the Go compiler since it is blazingly fast.

 ###Generate and Build
-Once the schema changes have been made, the `go generate` command can be executed at the root level of the contract.
+Once the schema changes have been made, the `go generate` command **must** be executed at the root level of the contract.
 It relies on a comment at the top of the [main.go](../main.go) file:

 ``` go
 //go:generate go run scripts/generate_go_schema.go
 ```
 The named go script is executed in the scripts folder and that script generates the `schemas.go` and `samples.go` files that are used to define the key schema elements to be sent to any application when asked for.
 The Watson IoT Platform uses the `getAssetSchemas` call to return the contents of `schemas.go` and processes the API and Data Model elements returned for its device event to contract event mapping feature.

+> It is common practice to manually run go generate whenever the dependencies have been changed, as is true when the schema is changed for any reason.
+The generated go files are incorporated into the contract and must be committed to the repository just like any other code.
+This because the contract may be deployed directly out of the repository without the benefit of running `go generate` before the contract is built.

 The execution of `go generate` looks like: